opentofu/opentofu/docs/static-evaluation.md

 The unexpanded resource depending on both provider nodes is critical for two reasons:
 * The provider transformers try to identify unused providers and remove them from the graph.
 This happens pre-expansion before the instanced links are established.
-* A core assumption of the code is that expanded instances depend on identical or a subset of references that the unexpaded nodes do.
+* A core assumption of the code is that expanded instances depend on identical or a subset of references that the unexpanded nodes do.

 Although the code ergonomics of modifying the transformers and resource nodes may not be great, it's a fairly surgical change that won't disrupt much of the rest of the codebase and can be tested and validated in isolation.